totten/rpow/doc/install.md

 # CiviCRM Replay-on-Write: Installation

 The "General" section gives a general overview of the install process.
-As many specifics can depend on your organization/deployment, it is a bit light on MySQL details - and only gives details that are specific to `rpow`.
+Many specifics can depend on your organization/deployment, iso t is a bit light on MySQL details - and only gives details that are specific to `rpow`.

 The subsequent sections provide more specific, concrete install options.
 These are geared toward local development and experimentation: